pourya-shahverdi/pourya-shahverdi.github.io/content/authors/admin/_index.md

 ## About Me

-I am currently a fourth-year Ph.D. candidate in Electrical and Computer Engineering at Oakland University (Expected graduation date: April 2025).
-I work as a lecturer at the School of Engineering and Computer Science at Oakland and serve as a graduate research assistant under [Prof. Geoffrey Louie](https://www.geoffrey-louie.com/) in the In Real-Life Intelligent Robotics Laboratory (IRL$^$2).
+I am a fourth-year Ph.D. candidate in Electrical and Computer Engineering at Oakland University, expected to graduate in April 2025.
+I also lecture at the School of Engineering and Computer Science and serve as a graduate research assistant under Prof. Geoffrey Louie in the IRL² Intelligent Robotics Laboratory.

-Over the last years, I have led and contributed to several impactful HRI projects, including robot-mediated autism therapy for children, job interview training for young people with autism, physical therapy exercises for seniors, and robot-mediated teaching solutions for K12 students.
-My research has been presented at prestigious top-tier conferences such as IEEE ICRA and IROS and has earned recognition, including the "Outstanding Early Career Scientist Paper Award" at IEEE RO-MAN 2022 in Italy.
+My research focuses on Human-Robot Interaction (HRI), with applications in autism therapy, physical rehabilitation, and K12 education.
+My work has been presented at top conferences such as IEEE ICRA and IROS, earning recognition like the "Outstanding Early Career Scientist Paper Award" at IEEE RO-MAN 2022 in Italy.

-I obtained my B.Sc. in Robotics Engineering in 2013 and my M.Sc. in Mechatronics Engineering in 2017, both from Iran.
-As my M.Sc. thesis, I developed a framework for imitating human motions by humanoids, where I practically explored the dynamics and control of humanoid robots in the TaarLab Human and Robot Interaction Laboratory at the University of Tehran.
+I hold a B.Sc. in Robotics Engineering and an M.Sc. in Mechatronics Engineering, where I developed a framework for humanoid motion imitation.
+I also have nearly a decade of experience mentoring K12 students in RoboCup competitions, achieving world-class honors.

-In addition to my research, I have served as a K12 RoboCup teacher for about ten years, achieving world-level honors in various national and international venues such as Robocup 2013, Netherlands.

-I enjoy learning, coordinating, teaching, and leading teams to overcome real-world challenges in research, innovation, and business.
-In my free time, I play piano and play basketball.
+Outside of work, I enjoy playing the piano, basketball, and leading teams to tackle real-world challenges in research and innovation.